Christian Nansen - Associate Professor, Insect Ecology, IPM and Remote Sensing

-Nansen, an assistant professor in the Department of Entomology and Nematology, specializes in applied insect ecology, IPM and Remote Sensing.
+Nansen, an associate professor in the Department of Entomology and Nematology, specializes in applied insect ecology, IPM and Remote Sensing.
 Nansen completed his Ph.D. in zoology at the University of Copenhagen, Denmark, before joining the UC Davis faculty in 2014.
 He has also held faculty positions at Texas A&M, Texas Tech, and most recently at the University of Western Australia.

 Insect Ecology, IPM, Remote Sensing, host plant stress detection, host selection by arthropods, pesticide performance, and use of reflectance-based imaging in a wide range of research applications.